 The fecal flotation should set for a minimum of 10 minutes.
 The slide (or coverslip) may be removed from the fecal container and examined, then replaced on the flotation device if a longer flotation time is desired.

 The slide has a coverslip placed on it and the entire area is examined in a methodical pattern (see Figure 1 above) to be sure that no eggs are missed.
 The slide is examined first on 10X, and then two fields are examined on 40X for any protozoa eggs or cysts.
 It is important to systematically scan the entire slide so no worm eggs or protozoa are missed.

 Fecal smears are made with a very small amount of feces mixed in two drops of tap water.
 The amount of feces used is approximately what will fit on top of a cotton swab stick in a rounded mound – NOT the maximum amount of feces that a cotton swab stick will hold.
 Place the feces on the slide, then mix well with water and add a coverslip.
 The resultant preparation should be almost transparent.
 The fecal smear is usually read at 10X and 40X.
-Parasite eggs, bacteria, and protozoa are noticed.
+Parasite eggs, bacteria, and protozoa in dogs are noticed.
 Smears are needed for all animals less than six months, all exotic animals and all animals with diarrhea or intestinal disease.
 Smears may be stained with the addition of a drop of iodine solution to make giardia and other protozoa stand out.

 This procedure is also used to create a slide that is allowed to air dry for staining.
 A stained fecal smear can be examined under high power for the presence of inflammatory cells, bacteria, and protozoa.